 AML Pre Workout X-Treme contains a research-supported dose of 400mg caffeine per serving.

-Another ingredient that has become a “staple” of sorts in pre workout supplements is citrulline malate.
+Another ingredient that has become a “staple” of sorts in the best pre- workout supplements is citrulline malate.

 This combination of L-citrulline and malic acid is known for its ability to help enhance performance, fatigue resistance, stamina, recovery, and muscle pumps!

 Citrulline serves as an important player in the urea cycle (along with l-ornithine and l-arginine), which is responsible for removing metabolic waste products generated during intense exercise, including hydrogen (H+ ions) and ammonia.

 As these byproducts of muscle contractions accumulate, fatigue begins to set in and eventually results in performance drop off and/or the termination of a working set.